The Landscape of GPU-Centric Communication: Vendor Mechanisms

 \subsubsection{{\bf Impact of GPUDirect P2P and Direct Load/Store on Programming}}

 The introduction of GPUDirect P2P marked a significant shift in the paradigm of multi-GPU execution, enabling direct communication between GPUs using load and store operations from within the kernel.
 Direct Load/Store-based communication offers several benefits.
-First, it allows the programmer to inline communication with computation, potentially reducing code complexity and improving programmer productivity.
+First, it allows the programmer to inline communication with computation.
 The programmer no longer has to rely on separate models for communication and computation and can instead combine them within the GPU kernel \cite{NVSHMEM-Exploring-OpenSHMEM-Model-to-Program-GPU-Based-Extreme-Scale-Systems, NVSHMEM-Efficient-Breadth-First-Search-on-Multi-GPU-Systems-Using-GPU-Centric-OpenSHMEM, Talk-NVSHMEM-GPU-Integrated-Communication-for-NVIDIA-GPU-Clusters}.
 Second, Direct Load/Stores utilize the high levels of parallelism offered by the GPU and can achieve higher levels of bandwidth and lower latencies compared to DMA copies \cite{Groute, Interconnect-Bandwidth-Heterogeneity-on-AMD-MI250x-and-Infinity-Fabric}.
 Third, Direct Load/Stores can \textit{implicitly} overlap communication with computation through the GPU's inherent latency hiding capabilities.
 Given both the high levels of parallelism granted by the GPU and the increasing bandwidth numbers offered by modern interconnects, the GPU has the capability to hide latencies not only to local but remote memory as well \cite{NVSHMEM-Exploring-OpenSHMEM-Model-to-Program-GPU-Based-Extreme-Scale-Systems, NVSHMEM-Efficient-Breadth-First-Search-on-Multi-GPU-Systems-Using-GPU-Centric-OpenSHMEM, NVSHMEM-GPU-Centric-Communication-on-NVIDIA-GPU-Clusters-with-Infiniband-A-Case-Study-with-OpenSHMEM}.
 This is another boon for the programmer as the method of achieving overlap is shifted from a manual software-based approach implemented by the programmer through streams and events to an automatic hardware-based overlap.
 Since the onus of communication/computation overlap is passed from the programmer to the hardware, another implication is that the overlap will improve as the hardware gets better at hiding memory latencies.
 Fourth, Direct Load / Stores expand the scope of applications that could be accelerated through multiple GPUs.
 Traditionally, applications with fine-grained communication patterns achieved poor scalability on multi-GPU systems as computation frequently had to be interrupted and synchronized in order for the CPU to initiate communication.
 With Direct Load / Stores from within the kernel, GPUs can adapt well to fine-grained communication patterns.
+Finally, Direct Load / Stores allows communication to be triggered within the kernel without leaving the GPU.
+This direction is particularly promising when combined with persistent kernels \cite{Multi-GPU-Communication-Schemes-for-Iterative-Solvers-When-CPUs-Are-Not-in-Charge, PERKS-A-Locality-Optimized-Execution-Model-for-Iterative-Memory-Bound-GPU-Applications}, where a single kernel is launched and maintains its execution across multiple work iterations by employing an internal loop on the device, thereby minimizing kernel launch overhead.
+In fact, Spector et al. used direct Load/Store on tensor-parallel inference with Llama-70B and implemented a megakernel to perform asynchronous communication, overlapping them with compute and local memory operations \cite{weboughtthewholegpu}.